realA10001986/Dash-Gauges/README.md

 >- then release the Time Travel button.
 >
 >This procedure causes static IP data to be deleted; the device will return to DHCP after a reboot.

+If the Dash Gauges fail to connect, they fall back to AP-mode.
+You can trigger another connection attempt by entering briefly presing Button 1.

 #### &#9654; Places without WiFi network